 The Bank has an additional benefit available to its principal executives, consisting of a pension plan.
 The purpose of the pension plan is to endow the executives with funds for a better supplementary pension upon their retirement.
 For this purpose, the Bank will match the voluntary contributions made by the beneficiaries for their future pensions with an equivalent contribution.
-The executives will be entitled to receive this benefit only when they fulfill the following conditions:
+The executives will be entitled to receive this benefit subject to the following terms:

 - a.
-Aimed at the Bank's management. - b.
-The general requisite to apply for this benefit is that the employee must be carrying out his/her duties when turning 60 years old. - c.
+The general requisite to apply for this benefit is that the employee must be carrying out his/her duties when turning 60 years old. - b.
 The Bank will create a pension fund, with life insurance, for each beneficiary in the plan.
-Periodic contributions into this fund are made by the manager and matched by the Bank. - d.
-The Bank will be responsible for granting the benefits directly.
+Periodic contributions into this fund are made by the manager and matched by the Bank. - The Bank will be responsible for granting the benefits directly.

-If the working relationship between the manager and the respective company ends, before s/he fulfills the abovementioned requirements, s/he will have no rights under this benefit plan.
-In the event of the executive's death or total or partial disability, s/he will be entitled to receive this benefit.
+If the working relationship between the executive and the company ends, before s/he fulfills the abovementioned requirements, s/he will have no rights under this benefit plan.
+In the event of the executive's death or total or partial disability, the executive or his/her family will be entitled to receive this benefit.
 The Bank will make contributions to this benefit plan on the basis of mixed collective insurance policies whose beneficiary is the Bank.
 The life insurance company with whom such policies are executed is not an entity linked or related to the Bank or any other Santander Group company.
-Plan Assets owned by the Bank at the end of 2019 totaled Ch\$7,195 million (Ch\$6,804 million in 2018).
+Plan Assets owned by the Bank at the end of 2020 totaled Ch\$8,224 million (Ch\$7,195 million in 2019).
 The amount of the defined benefit plans has been quantified by the Bank, based on the following criteria: